augude/fys3150/Project4/README.md

 The header file ``mcmc.hpp`` and the source file ``mcmc.cpp`` contain the implementation of the Markov chain Monte Carlo algorithm.
 Header files can be found in ``include`` and source files can be found in ``src``.
 The main-function is build up with a series of functions that are each executed with a command-line argument.
-The folder ``plotting`` has notebooks for each problem that only serve for plotting purposes.
+The folder ``plotting`` has notebooks for each problem that only serve plotting purposes.